JM-data/Unsupervised_DeepFunctionalMaps_ICCV19/README.md

 Visualization of functional maps at each training step is possible with tensorboard:

         tensorboard --logdir=./Training/

-### Visualization Tools
-We will include Matlab code to visualize matches and calculate their geodesic error soon.

 ### Prepare Your Own Data
 We also wrote Python code to calculate .mat files containing the eigenvalues and eigenvectors of a shape's Laplace-Beltrami operator, in addition to the transposed eigenvectors with mass matrix correction.
 To be added is the calculation of descriptors.
 Simply write in command line: